ubco-mds-2021-labs/dashboard1-group-a/README.md

 The dashboard created based on a dataset of appliances energy use data in a low energy building.
 The dashboard will allow users to explore different aspects of the data, like how external factors like temperature, humidity and windspeed contribute to energy consumption.
 Other factors such as time of day (morning, afternoon, evening) and day of week (weekday,weekend) and sunlight(east/west) can also be explored by users.
 We would like to figure out the house climate and energy use in different time period and if there is a relation between the energy consumptions and the factors.

-## Team Members
+## Who are the cool people involved?

 - Disha DH loves cooking, solo travelling and bagpacking.
 - Gavin Grochowski is busy trying to pull the perfect espresso shot.
 - Kristy Phipps loves to dance, cuddle puppies and to learn cool new stuff!
 - Yilin Sun likes reading and coding but hate leetcode.

-## Describe your topic/interest in about 150-200 words
+## What held our interest in doing this project?

 Designers, engineers, companies, and individuals everywhere are looking for ways to reduce their carbon footprint.
 A crucial first step in understanding how to reduce to reduce energy waste is understanding common energy usage patterns.
 Therefore, we propose creating a dashboard that will facilitate exploring energy usage patterns in a typical 3-bedroom home.